 Each freshman is tracked from matriculation through graduation.
 Each student is evaluated and prescribed effective learning practices.
 The intent is to determine student challenges and match students with the resources and courses that they need to excel.

 Using assessments, academic advising, group counseling, programming, tutoring and education, academic advisors provide each student with and I-PASS (prescription for success).
 The I-PASS equips student with specific, long range, accurate plans for individual academic goals.
 The academic advisors also will assist students in getting free tutoring, coaching and continually monitor student performance and progress.

 The result of The Student Success Center is that everyone studying at Hampton University will get the guidance he or she needs to achieve success and excellence.

-“In 1868, our illustrious founder General William Armstrong said in an address to the students, faculty and staff, ‘I want everything at my institution to excel’ and I want you to know that the 12th president wants the same,” Dr. Harvey said.
+“In 1868, our illustrious founder General Samuel Armstrong said in an address to the students, faculty and staff, ‘I want everything at my institution to excel’ and I want you to know that the 12th president wants the same,” Dr. Harvey said.